Pink Hearts Yellow Moons

 Pink Hearts Yellow Moons is the debut album from Denver quartet Dressy Bessy.
 The album was released on Kindercore Records in 1999.

 The songs "Just Like Henry" and "If You Should Try to Kiss Her" were included on the soundtrack to the 1999 movie But I'm a Cheerleader.

 Critical reception

-The Stranger called the album "by far, the catchiest indie-pop record of 1999 ...
+The Stranger called the album "by far, the catchiest indie-pop record of 1999...
 With Pink Hearts, Yellow Moons, every day was summer."
-CMJ New Music Report wrote that it "is a candy dish full of light, sugary pop songs that beg you to add your own la-la background vocals."
+CMJ New Music Report deemed it "a candy dish full of light, sugary pop songs that beg you to add your own la-la background vocals."
+The Washington Post wrote that the songs "joyously reanimate the legacies of the Ronettes, the Archies and the Ramones."